dnywh/framer-workshops/README.md

 - Previewing on mobile
 - Sharing to framer.cloud

+_If you have more than 3 hours, or students are flying through the above, try adding interaction to the other articles and buttons in the feed._

+---

 ## Starting off
 Get a feel for the room's familiarity with [Framer][framer], [Sketch][sketch], and coding/digital design in general.
 Adapt the pace and depth of the sessions accordingly.

 ## Prerequisites
 ### Framer
-For Mac only.
+[Framer][framer] is Mac only.
 Minimum system requirements unknown, though I've run it on pretty low-end college computers okay.

 #### Framer Library
 If a student doesn't have a Mac, has a lapsed trial, or any other problem, they can download the free [Framer Library][library].